RedHatQE/qe-metrics/README.md

 ### Credentials

-The qe-metrics tool uses a YAML file passed to it using the `--creds-file` option as its source of credentials.
-The file holds credentials for both the database and the Jira server used by the tool.
-Here is an example of a credentials file:
+The qe-metrics tool uses a YAML file passed to it using the `--config-file` option as its source of credentials and other configuration values.
+The file holds these values for both the database and the Jira server used by the tool.
+Here is an example of a configuration file:

 ```yaml
 database: